Despite the Coronavirus pandemic your lease continues to reduce in length and if you have ground rent payments to make, these will continue too.

 In the context of economic uncertainty and a stormy outlook for property values, many freeholders will be more inclined to accept a settlement on a lease extension.

 Most freeholders are investors who hold a portfolio of different investments.
-As income streams from traditional sources such as shares and rents drop, freeholders are becoming more open to usual to settling for a fair price for lease extensions.
+As income streams from traditional sources such as shares and rents drop, freeholders are becoming more open than usual to settling for a fair price for lease extensions.

 Reduced freeholder's fees.